 The customer lifecycle evolved and did marketers miss it?

-Not everyone starts at awareness and ends at advocacy anymore.
+Customer lifecycle marketing can be tricky; not everyone starts at awareness and ends at advocacy anymore.
 In fact, any one of these journey stages could be a customer’s point of entry, and they can jump to different stages on a whim: from awareness to purchase, from consideration back to awareness.

 With the rise of social media and mobile technology, consumers can consider themselves a brand advocate even before they make a purchase!
 So rather than plotting a journey for consumers to navigate through, marketers now need to move to an ‘always-on’ approach and be there in the “omni-moment” to provide the relevant content, offers and experience when it’s desired.
 After all, customers do not think of channels in the same way marketers do.
 As far as they are concerned, their conversation is with a singular brand.